Tuxemon/Tuxemon/SPYDER README.md

 5. Until there's the ability to pause player input, the campaign relies on players not moving during the scenes.
 6. Although I have a workaround for picking up items in the overworld, I might wait till the main solution is implemented.
 7. There's a couple of scenes where the text box cuts off the key speakers.
 Eventually I think being able to move the viewport is planned, which would address this.
 Otherwise perhaps a smaller text box?
+8. The campaign talks about a "Spyder Bite" infection that's been spread, but there's no mechanics for it at this point.